ArturoCharleston/finm-fixedincome-2025/exam_prep/concepts_theory.md

 - Duration is presented in years (divide by 365.25)
 - Modified duration is Duration/(1+YTM/n), where n is the number of periods that pay a coupon.

+### HBS Fixed Income Arbitrage (A)

+- Two bonds with same maturity.
+One US treasury bond paying semi-annual coupon at 4.25% rate, maturing in Aug 2015.
+Other US Treasury bond paying semi annual coupon at 10.625 with same maturity date.
+- Different yield between those two.
+Spread of 0.35% (35 bps/bips).
+- There can be differences in bonds of the same maturity when one is more liquid, and is more heavily traded that another.
+When one is "on the return" (recently sold by the treasury), and "off the run" traded for many years.
+- He noticed that the spread was closed for a lot of time, but that recently the spread has reappeared.
+- The PM buy the bond with the higher yield, and sell the bond with the lower yield.
+He makes money when the yields converged.
+- He bought quantity of the bonds such that the modified duration (elasticity of price with respect to yield), is hedged.
+He funded the trade by going short and long and borrowing the difference at a short term overnight rate which would add no duration.
+- Duration hedge ratio: Duration long/duration short.
+Then you sell duration ratio * number of long bonds (remember duration is negative).
+-  Long position: he would use some capital, and borrowed money, and give as a collateral the bonds he had purchased.
+This was done day by day in a repo agreement.
+US treasuries as collateral, then haircuts are short (2%) and 0.15% annual interest on the loan.
+- Short position: Borrow from someone the bonds, then sell the borrowed and get cash, which would deposit as collateral with the prime broker.
+Broker required some additional amount of cash collateral (2%) and he would receive cash against its short bond position of 0.10%
+- Financing Risks
+1. Is this was hold to maturity, then it would be a riskless arbitrage.
+However, there are risks to hold till maturity and opportunity costs
+2. if the yield difference widened, the broker would require him to increase the collateral or close a portion of the trade to restore the loan-to-collateral ratio to 98%.
+3. The haircut could change if they think there is more risk now with the bonds and now they can charge 3%.

 ## Week 3